Interactive Simulations with JSPlotly

 • \(\delta\) = notation for partial derivative.

-The chemical equilibrium of the redox reaction is given by the ratio between the concentrations of the oxidized and reduced forms at the electrode/solution interface when the system is in equilibrium (or near equilibrium), according to the Nernst equation:
+The chemical equilibrium of the redox reaction is given by the ratio between the concentrations of oxidized and reduced form at the electrode/solution interface when the system is in equilibrium (or near-equilibrium), according to the Nernst equation:

 \[ E = E^0 + \frac{RT}{nF} \ln \left( \frac{[\text{Ox}]}{[\text{Red}]} \right) \]